 2.4.
-Efficiency and Value for Money
+Schools Resource Management

-Schools must seek to achieve efficiencies and value for money, to optimise the use of their resources and to invest in teaching and learning.
+Schools must seek to achieve effective management of resources and value for money, to optimise the use of their resources and to invest in teaching and learning.
 Schools must do so whilst taking into account the LA's purchasing, tendering and contracting requirements outlined in section 2.10.